Multivariate Quantile Function Forecaster: DISCUSSION

 \subsubsection{Acknowledgements}

 The authors would like to thank the five anonymous referees for their thorough review and constructive suggestions.
-They would also like to thank Michael Bohlke-Schneider, Syama Sundar Rangapuram, Lorenzo Stella, and Jasper Zschiegner for reviewing the code and giving helpful advice.
+They would also like to thank Michael Bohlke-Schneider, Syama Sundar Rangapuram, Lorenzo Stella, and Jasper Zschiegner for reviewing the code and giving useful advice.
+Moreover, they would like to thank Levon Nurbekyan and Samy Wu Fung for the helpful discussion.

 \makesupplementtitle